And indeed it sorted out.

 Now there is such a luxurous amount of 3views it's easy to put higher demands on comparing internal dimensions.
 E.g. three lengths in one 3view.

-taking into account that the span is always arbitrary some can be gratifying
+taking into account that the span is always arbitrary some can be gratifying and so on

 Vectorization and selection of sections